AndreaNardinocchi/SETU_RaspberryPi_Assignment/README.md

 ## music.py

-This is an interesting program, which presents some interesting commands and features such as _mpg_ _321_ to have the raspberry pi play an mp3.
+This is an interesting program, which presents some compelling commands, and features, such as _mpg_ _321_ .

 First of all, though, _os_ is imported, which is a _module that provides a portable way of using operating system dependent functionality_ as per https://docs.python.org/3/library/os.html , which essentially enables a user to use terminal commands into a program.